Localization

 You may create as many resource files (.resx) as you like and localize them using the same approach explained above and here: How to: Create a Localized Version of a Resource File.

 In your code you can simply create an instance of the ResourceManager Class and use it to retrieve the localized values.
-Wisej takes care of switching the culture of the thread that is managing the client request.
+Wisej.NET takes care of switching the culture of the thread that is managing the client request.

-Wisej automatically recognizes the browser's language and switches all the application and system resources to use the browser's language.
+Wisej.NET automatically recognizes the browser's language and switches all the application and system resources to use the browser's language.

 You may force the application (user session) to run using a specific language setting the culture property in Default.json.
 The default value is "auto".
 See Configuration for more information about setting the application's culture.